 “Okay.
 You first have to trust Jace to come into your heart.
 Since you don’t know him or us that well, you can trust Nina.
 She’ll open your heart to Jace for you.
 Sit with her.
 She’ll show you.”

 He moves over and takes the guitar.
 She shapes his hands to the chords.
 They’re so cute, intently working the miracle together.
 He starts strumming.
 We came in with the lyrics.
 At first he’s furiously trying to understand how the notes are playing properly.
 Finally, he relaxes and lets the music flow.
 His Beatle Uncle Paul was teaching him notes before he felt the sounds in his head and heart.
 The two methods are in conflict.
 Realizing that he can stop over-thinking it and just play a song lets him be free.
-He’s twelve years old; what problems could he have?
+He’s twelve years old; what problems can he have?

 “Okay,” Jack announces, “now we go play for Mummy and Daddy.
 It’s the cocktail hour – Showtime.”